 Open the excel file inside the zip file and specify the characteristics of your environment in the second tab.
 In the bottom right you get an estimate of the disk utilization for the patches, you can disregard the database disk usage (vSphere Update Manager specific).
 You can choose the +20% to be on the safe side. you will see that very little space is required if you run only one or 2 ESXi versions concurrently.

-Linux Operating System (Red Hat)
+Installing UMDS on a Linux Operating System (Red Hat)

 There are a few prerequisites for UMDS to work.